Easy Bisquick Pancake Recipe: Ultimate Apple Cinnamon

-I remember my mother making pancakes in our 50s mid-mod kitchen.Β We had a large bowl that was decorated with birds on the outside and she would mix in all of her favorite recipes.Β One of my motherβs secret ingredients was vanilla.
+I remember my mother making pancakes in our 1960s kitchen.
+We had a large bowl that was decorated with birds on the outside and she would mix in all of her favorite recipes.
+One of my motherβs secret ingredients was vanilla.
 I remember her showing me how she added a teaspoon of vanilla whenever she made her delicious pancakes.

-She would serve pancakes with the fresh local maple syrup that we purchased on a family trip to a Maple syrup sugar house.
+My mom would top pancakes with the fresh local maple syrup that we purchased on a family trip to a Maple syrup Sugar House.
+We would visit the Amish community near our home each year in early March.

 I was about 3 or 4 when I first visited a maple syrup farm and entered the sugar house with a long vat of maple sap steaming hot.
 The sweet smell filled the cabin and the owner used a ladle to dip into the vat and gave each of us a small cup of pure maple syrup.

-The memory of this sugaring house in our town is such a strong fun family memory, that every time I take a taste of maple syrup, even to this day, I am transported back to the sugaring house and that small cup of deliciousness.
+The memory of this sugaring house is one of my strongest family memories.
+Every time I taste maple syrup, even to this day, I am transported back to the sugaring house and that small cup of deliciousness.

-I love pancakes and maple syrup.
-I love to make and eat pancakes.
+I love warm mouth-watering pancakes topped with maple syrup.
+With this basic pancake recipe, I love making pancakes for my family.
 I still make our family recipe with Bisquick just like my mom taught me when I was in elementary school.
-I love the taste and convenience.

 In our home growing up, we made a lot of recipes with Bisquick as did many homes during and after the Great Depression.
 General Mills tells of the history of Bisquick and how it was developed by Carl Smith after he met a chef on a train dining car who had pre-mixed ingredients for biscuits in 1930.